saraimdad/hr-data-analysis/README.md

 # hr-data-analysis

 ### Project Overview
 This primary objective of this project is to delve into the intricate dynamics of employee attrition within the company.
-This analysis wil culminate in actionable insights that empower the company to proactively address attrition challenges and enhance employee retention strategies.
+This analysis will culminate in actionable insights that empower the company to proactively address attrition challenges and enhance employee retention strategies.

 ### Data Sources